lam771994/Analysis-of-My-Runkeeper-Fitness-Data/README.md

 ### *9. Conclusion*

-Based on my analysis of my Runkeeper Fitness data, I was very inactive in running before 2019 so it is reasonable to conclude that I was able to finish my first marathon mainly because of my strength that was built up in the gym but I did not have the stamina.
-However, I discovered an insight from my data which was the increased progression of my running after the marathon.
+Based on the analysis of my Runkeeper Fitness data, I was very inactive in running outdoor before 2019 so it is reasonable to conclude that I was able to finish my first marathon mainly because of my strength that was built in the gym.
+Additionally, I discovered an insight from my data which was the increased progression of my running after the marathon.
+To think of it, the insight makes sense to me because my first marathon was memorable and life-changing.
+It taught me the lesson of determination and patience.
+Ever since then, whenever I feel demotivated, I will go out of my house and run as to remind myself that 'life is like a marathon'.